We give children of Canadian Military Families and children who share similar unique life challenges a camp to call their own.

 Children with unique life challenges have camp friends who share their experiences and help them thrive.

 At Camp Maple Leaf, the wacky fun goes hand-in-hand with our warm and inviting atmosphere where everyone belongs.
-Each of our two camp locations feature the same exciting and welcoming Camp Maple Leaf atmosphere where the uniqueness and talents of every camper is celebrated.
+Each of three camp locations feature the same exciting and welcoming Camp Maple Leaf atmosphere where the uniqueness and talents of every camper is celebrated.
 Whether we are canoeing, swimming, fishing, creating arts & crafts or playing all-camp games, our campers challenge themselves in new ways and make friendships that “follow them home”.

 During every session of camp, we proudly celebrate those who have served our country and communities as members of the Military or as first responders.
 We honour them by raising the flag every morning, lower it every night and sharing songs, stories, and thoughts about what they mean to all of us.